Ellen010/elanfinance-conseil/README.md

 ## 👩‍💻 My Role & Responsibilities

-- Designed and developed the complete frontend architecture
+- **Developed the full-stack platform**, handling both **frontend and backend** development
-- Translated business and regulatory requirements into a clear UI
+- Translated business and regulatory requirements into a **clear, professional UI/UX**
-- Implemented responsive layouts and accessibility-conscious design
+- Implemented **responsive layouts** and accessibility-conscious design
-- Integrated animations to support clarity and user engagement
+- Integrated **animations, 3D elements, and interactive features** to enhance user experience
-- Set up client contact flows using EmailJS
+- Built **secure client contact flows** using EmailJS and backend validation
-- Optimized performance and maintainability
+- Optimized **performance, scalability, and maintainability** of the platform
-- Delivered a production-ready website for a real consulting firm
+- Delivered a **production-ready website** for a real, registered consulting firm
+- Provided **ongoing support, updates, and technical improvements** after launch

 </div>